Russian ship of the line Vola: Description

 Vola was 196 ft long between perpendiculars, with a beam of 51 ft and a depth of hold of 23 ft 7 in.
 As built she was armed with a variety of smoothbore guns: On the forecastle and quarterdeck, the ship was fitted with six 12-pounder guns and twenty-six 24-pounder carronades.
 On her upper deck, she carried 32 long 24-pounder guns and, on her lower deck, Vola was fitted with 28 long 36-pounder guns and four 60-pounder licornes.
 In 1840 she was rearmed with 32 long 24-pounder guns on the middle deck and six 9.65 in shell guns, 28 long 36-pounders and four 60-pounder licornes on her lower deck.
-On her quarterdeck and forecastle, Vola was now armed with six 24-pounder gunnades and fourteen 24-pounder carrondades.
+On her quarterdeck and forecastle, Vola was now armed with six 24-pounder gunnades and fourteen 24-pounder carronades.
 Her crew numbered 779 officers and enlisted men.

 In 1854–56, Vola was rebuilt and converted to steam with a steam engine of 500 nominal horsepower built by Nobel of St. Petersburg that drove a single propeller shaft.
 Steam was provided by four boilers and she had a maximum speed of 9 kn.
 Enlarged to accommodate the steam engine and its boilers, she displaced 3814 LT and the ship measured 2,659 tons bm.
 She now measured 212 ft between perpendiculars, her beam was increased to 53 ft 8 in and her depth of hold was increased to 23 ft 8 in.
 Forward her draft measured 21 ft 7 in and 23 ft 1 in aft.
 Vola was also rearmed when her reconstruction was complete.
 The ship now carried four short 30-pounder guns and sixteen 30-pounder howitzers on her quarterdeck and forecastle, four long and 28 short 30-pounder guns on her upper deck, and twenty-six 60-pounder shell guns and four long 30-pounder guns on her lower deck.